 - Reach out to your existing networks and use social media to find people who you would like to have as your mentor.
 Your supervisors, colleagues, collaborators, or superiors might have good ideas.
 LinkedIn is a great tool if you do not have existing networks for this purpose.

 - Remember, finding a mentor is not just about finding someone with a great career; it is also about finding someone who understands your unique needs and can provide tailored guidance and support.
-It is highly likely that, for example, Bill Gates is not interested in volunteering to help you to reach your professional goals.
+It is highly likely that, for example, the richest person in the world is not interested in volunteering to help you to reach your professional goals.
 Be patient and persistent in your search, and you will likely find a mentor who can significantly contribute to your professional development.

 - Write an appealing motivation letter.
 What kind of motivation letter would encourage you to help a stranger?
 Guidelines and tips for the contents of the motivation letter is provided below.